ElucidataInc/ElMaven/CONTRIBUTING.md

 ## Commit Guidelines
+* Start the subject line as "Ftr:", "Fix:", "Doc:", "Test:","Ref:" etc.
+  Ftr-for adding feature
+  Fix-for fixing bug
+  Doc-for documentation
+  Test- for testing
+  Ref-for code refactoring
 * Separate subject from body with a blank line
-* Limit the subject line to 50 characters- it's a rule of thumb.
-Follow it strictly as long as possible, otherwise long subject line will get truncated.
+* Limit the subject line to 50 characters- it's a rule of thumb, follow it strictly as long as possible otherwise long subject line will get truncated.
 * Capitalize the subject line
 * Do not end the subject line with a period
-* Use the imperative mood in the subject line i.e. as you are giving order.
+* Use the imperative mood in the subject line i.e. as you are giving command or instrcution examples-all these commit guidelines have imperative mood
-* keep the length of line in body at 72 character.
+* Keep the length of line in body at 72 character
-* Use the body to explain what and why vs how in consize manner i.e. no story telling and no inferential statements.
-Explain these three things to the point.
+* Use the body to explain what and why vs how in concise manner i.e. no story telling and no inferential statements
+* Tag the issue number as last line of body, for example- issue #324 and tag recommended issue to look over after this line if it's required

+  For example:

+  		Doc: Giving a good commit message subject line

+  		This commit message example is a good example of its own.
+Its  subject line has 50 or less than 50 characters and body lines have 72 or  less than 72 characters.This paragraph  of this message  is explaining what changes I'm making, next paragraph is going to  explain why I'm making this change and next of next one is going to  explain  how I'm  making this change.

+		Proper commit message is neccessary to understand the changes someone is making and  impact  of these changes  to the codebase.
+It  helps fellow developers to understand the codebase and to save their time for faster delivery of product.
+It also evaluates colaboration skill of a developer.

+		* First I have provided instructions to write good commit message.
+		* Next I have given an example.
+		* In this section I'm using bullet points,it could be "-" or "*" .
+		* Bullet points are not neccessary.
+It can also be simple paragraph.
+		* Last line have tag for issue this commit is going so resolve.
+		* There is no other issue related to this issue, that's why there is no "see also #IssueNo, #IssueNo ..." line after last line.

+		issue #324

 ## Documentation guidelines
 We make use of Doxygen for generating the code documentation.
 You can read more about Doxygen [here](http://www.stack.nl/~dimitri/doxygen/index.html).